TurboWarp/extensions/CONTRIBUTING.md

  - A better development server: https://docs.turbowarp.org/development/extensions/better-development-server
  - Maintaining compatibility: https://docs.turbowarp.org/development/extensions/compatibility

-Pull requests that don't follow the guidelines outlined in these documents will take *much* longer to be reviewed and merged.
+Read this document **in full** too.
+Pull requests that don't follow the guidelines will take *much* longer to be reviewed.

 ## Acceptance criteria

-Unfortunately we have to limit the types of extensions we can accept.
 Strictly, nothing is banned, but the following are *highly* discouraged:

  - Broad "Utilities" extensions (break them up into multiple extensions, see https://github.com/TurboWarp/extensions/issues/674)
- - Joke extensions (they aren't funny when they cause us to get bug reports)
  - Extensions that are very similar to existing ones (consider modifying the existing one instead)
  - Novelties or one-use personal extensions (load the extension as a local file instead)
+ - Joke extensions (they aren't funny when they cause us to get bug reports)

+Some extensions were added before these rules existed.
+That doesn't mean you will be exempted too.

 ## Important context

-Every extension that gets accepted is more code that we will be expected to maintain indefinitely, even if you disappear.
-Remember: broken extensions mean that real projects made by real people are now broken.
+Every merged extension is more code that we will be expected to maintain indefinitely, even if you disappear.
+Remember: broken extensions mean that real projects by real people break.
 If the renderer is rewritten one day, we will have to ensure that extensions like Clipping and blending, RGB channels, and Augmented Reality still work.
+That's not a small commitment.

 We're all volunteers who all have lives outside of Scratch extensions.
 Many have full time jobs or are full time students.
-We'll get to you as soon as we can, but please be patient.
+We'll get to you as soon as we can, so please be patient.

 ## Writing extensions

-Extension source code goes in the `extensions` folder.
-For example, an extension placed at `extensions/hello-world.js` would be accessible at [http://localhost:8000/hello-world.js](http://localhost:8000/hello-world.js).
+Extension source code goes in the [`extensions`](extensions) folder.
+For example, an extension placed at `extensions/hello-world.js` would be accessible at [http://localhost:8000/hello-world.js](http://localhost:8000/hello-world.js) using our development server.

 New extensions should be added in a user folder.
-You can name your folder your GitHub username, your Scratch username, or anything else.
-If your username is `TestMuffin123`, you could use names like `TestMuffin123`, `TestMuffin` or `Muffin`.
-We're pretty lenient about this.
-Do note that this is just for organization -- other people are still allowed to edit your extension.
+You can name your folder anything you want; common choices are your GitHub username or your Scratch username.
+If your username is `TestMuffin123`, `TestMuffin123`, `TestMuffin` and `Muffin` are all accepted -- we are very lenient about this.
+Do note that user folders are just for organization; other people are still allowed to edit your extension.
+Renaming your folder later isn't something we allow (rare exceptions, open an issue), so please get it right the first time.

-Static resources go in the `website` folder.
-This is where some example assets used by extensions such as fetch are placed.

 Extensions must be self-contained.
 All libraries and hardcoded resources should be embedded into the extension's JavaScript file.
 If you include minified code, please link where to find the unminified code and include a copy of the license.

+Static resources go in the `website` folder.
+This is where some example assets used by extensions such as fetch are placed.
+This is also where documentation goes for now, though we are in the process of modernizing that.

-To add an extension to the website homepage, modify `website/index.ejs`.
+To add an extension to the website homepage, modify [`website/index.ejs`](website/index.ejs).
 See the existing entries for a template to copy.
-Just place your extension wherever you want in the list; if we disagree then we will move it for you.
+Place your extension wherever you want in the list.
+We will move it for you if we disagree.

-To add an image for your extension on the homepage, put a file in the `images` folder with the same name and directory structure (but a different file extension) as the extension's source code.
+New extensions do not need images, but they are highly encouraged.
+Save the image in the `images` folder with the same folder name and file name (but different file extension) as the extension's source code.
 For example, if your extension is located in `extensions/TestMuffin/fetch.js`, save the image as `images/TestMuffin/fetch.svg` or `images/TestMuffin/fetch.png`.
-The homepage generator will detect the image automatically.
-Images will be displayed in a 2:1 aspect ratio.
+The homepage generator will detect it automatically.
+Images are displayed in a 2:1 aspect ratio.
 SVG (preferred), PNG, or JPG are accepted.
 PNG or JPG should be 600x300 in resolution.
 Please add proper attribution to `images/README.md` for *any* resources that were not made by you.

 ## Banned APIs